Public execution in Dębica: The condemned

-Józef "Pszczółka" Grębosz was born June 3, 1921, in Tuszym and worked as a bricklayer.
+Józef "Pszczółka" Grębosz was born on June 3, 1921, in Tuszyma and worked as a bricklayer.
 He was a member of the Polish Army until deserting in April 1945.
-In January 1946 he joined Stefko's group.
-Józef "Mruk" Kozłowski aka Rąbski was born on September 30, 1924, in Bitków (USSR) and was from a peasant family.
-On February 2, 1946, he deserted MO Korczyn and joined Stefko's group where he became a commander and deputy.
-Franciszek "Bukiet" Noster was born October 29, 1920, in Domaradz from a peasant farmer family.
-He was accused of being a part of an attack in June 1945 in a forest near Domaradz where seven Ukrainians were killed.
+In January 1946, he joined Stefko's group.
+Józef "Mruk" Kozłowski, also known as Rąbski, was born on September 30, 1924, in Bitków (USSR) and was from a peasant family.
+On February 2, 1946, he deserted the citizens' militia (Milicja Obywatelska – MO) of Nowy Korczyn and joined Stefko's group, where he became a commander and deputy.
+Franciszek "Bukiet" Noster was born on October 29, 1920, in Domaradz from a peasant farmer family.
+He was accused of taking part in an attack in June 1945 in a forest near Domaradz, where seven Ukrainians were killed.
 He joined with Stefko in January 1946.

 Anti-Communist activities

-In the spring of 1946 Stefko's unit, with some 30 members, was staying in the area of Sędziszów Małopolski.
+In the spring of 1946, Stefko's unit, of some 30 members, was staying in the area of Sędziszów Małopolski.
 There, an exchange of fire occurred between them and agents of the Communist secret services from the Ministry of Public Security (Urząd Bezpieczeństwa - UB).
-On February 9, under the command of Józef Kozłowski, Józef Grębosz, Franciszek Noster and three others attacked the MO station in Domaradz and captured deputy commander Marian Urycie.
-They brought Urycia to where Stefko was staying and Stefko sentenced Urycia to death - a sentence which was carried out by Jan Dąbrowskiego on Stefko's orders.
-A few days later, on February 15, a group including Stefko detained two militiamen and two officers of the PUBP, Walentego Dzięgiela and Stanisław Kosydara.
-They disarmed the four men and according to later description by Józef Grębosz, Stefko told Grębosz to shoot Dzięgiela and Grębosz shot him in the head.
+On February 9, under the command of Józef Kozłowski, Józef Grębosz, Franciszek Noster, and three others attacked the citizens' militia (MO) station in Domaradz and captured deputy commander Marian Urycie.
+They brought Urycie to where Stefko was staying and Stefko sentenced Urycie to death - a sentence that was carried out by Jan Dąbrowskiego on Stefko's orders.

+A few days later, on February 15, a group including Stefko detained two militiamen and two officers of the District Offices of Public Security (Powiatowy Urząd Bezpieczeństwa Publicznego– PUBP): Walentego Dzięgiela and Stanisław Kosydara.
+Stefko's group disarmed the four men and, according to a later description by Józef Grębosz, Stefko told Grębosz to shoot Dzięgiela; and Grębosz shot him in the head.
 Shortly thereafter, Kosydara tried to escape and when he was recaptured, Józef Kozłowski shot him, also in the head.
 At the funerals for Dzięgiela and Kosydara, UB authorities announced that the perpetrators should be executed.

 After this incident, the group moved towards Mielec, where on February 18 in the village of Przecław a group including Kozłowski and Grębosz attacked Communist forces which were staying at a palace of the Rey (Rejów) family, which had been nationalized.
-The attackers faced no resistance, they took jewelry and some paintings from the home of Stanisław Sobkowicz and left.
+The attackers faced no resistance; they took jewelry and some paintings from the home of Stanisław Sobkowicz and left.